singer-io/tap-darksky/README.md

     - [singer-tools](https://github.com/singer-io/singer-tools)
     - [target-stitch](https://github.com/singer-io/target-stitch)

 3. Create your tap's `config.json` file.
 The `start_date` is the absolute minimum date for collecing weather data from your locations.
 The `user_agent` should list the tap-name and API user email address (for API logging purposes).
 The `secret_key` may be obtained from [Darksky.net](https://darksky.net/dev) with a free account (limited to 1000 API calls/day) or a subscription account (paying for additional API calls).
 The `languge` should be the 2-letter code of one of the supported [translation languages](https://github.com/darkskyapp/translations/tree/master/lib/lang); `en` is default.
 The `units` should be the 2-letter code for the desired measurement units: `si`, `us`, `auto`, `uk2`, or `ca`; default is `auto`.
-The `location_list_1,2,3` are for storing lists of geo-locations in the format with comma separating latitude,longitude and semicolon separating each location:
+The `location_list_1,2,3` are for storing lists of geo-locations in the format with comma separating latitude,longitude and semicolon separating each location.
+There are 3 `location_list` config fields because the Stitch UI is limited to text-area config parameters of `varchar(16384)`, or 5461 characters for each list, each holding approximately 227 locations (lat,lon; with no spaces and 6-digit decimal precision); for a total of about 681 locations.
+The tap will remove any space and non-numerical characters.
+Format for lists:
 `latitude_1,longitude_1;latitude_2,longitude_2;latitude_3,longitude_3;...`

     ```json